My husband, Dennis, has been to a few places in Africa, and he said that the colours and the scent really does remind him of an African garden.

 The scent is as nice as the colours.

-Castor oil has a high fatty acid content which deeply moisturizes, softens and soothes the skin - it stimulates production of that all-important collagen and boosts elasticity in the skin.
+This is one of our soaps that includes Castor Oil.
+Castor oil has a high fatty acid content which deeply moisturizes, softens and soothes, stimulating production of that all-important collagen and helping to boost elasticity in the skin.

 Use this special discount code to get 3 for $19.95!

 Coconut oil, Olive oil, Palm Oil, Distilled Water, Lye (Sodium Hydroxide), Castor Oil, Green Oxide Powder, Fragrance, Yellow Oxide Powder, Titanium Dioxide, Pink Ultramarine Powder

 No parabens, sulfates, petrochemicals, artificial colours or synthetic fragrances